This post is published in Nature Research Communities. You can access it via the link.

 I must emphasize that differentiable imaging research is still in its early stages.
 We’re at the beginning of what I believe will be a transformative journey for the entire field.
 The frameworks are still being developed, the tools are still being refined, and the full potential remains largely unexplored.
 Yet even in this nascent stage, I’m convinced that differentiable imaging offers solutions to many of the fundamental issues that have plagued computational imaging research for decades.
 It addresses the rigid separation between optics and computation, the inability to adapt to changing conditions, the challenges of uncertainty quantification, and the barriers between different imaging modalities.

 The beauty of this framework lies in its philosophical alignment with the nature of reality itself.
 By acknowledging that uncertainty is fundamental, not incidental, we stop fighting against the universe and start working with it.
-Whether we’re designing microscopes that adapt to biological samples, cameras that compensate for atmospheric turbulence, or medical imaging systems that account for patient movement, the principles remain the same: embrace uncertainty, make everything differentiable, and let the system learn.
+Whether we’re designing microscopes that adapt to biological samples, cameras that compensate for atmospheric turbulence, or medical imaging systems that account for patient movement, the principles remain the same: embrace uncertainty, make things differentiable, and let the system learn.

 Looking forward, our recent papers explore how this approach8, combined with concepts like digital twins, could create truly autonomous imaging ecosystems.
 These systems wouldn’t just capture images—they would understand their own limitations, predict potential problems, and optimize themselves for each unique scenario.
 While we’re only scratching the surface of what’s possible, the early results suggest a future where imaging systems are as adaptive and intelligent as the researchers who use them.